yu-jeffy/SMILESpectra/README.md

 ### Datasets and DataLoaders

-Custom datasets and data loaders are created for both training and test sets, enabling efficient batch processing during model training.
+Custom datasets and data loaders are created for both training and test sets, which batch the data into smaller sizes for processing.
 ### Memory Management

 Garbage collection and CUDA cache clearing are employed to manage memory, especially when using GPU for training.